 - Volunteering Matters - courses and opportunities for practical experience.

-Some higher education (HE) institutions offer qualifications related to the charity and voluntary sector and these are often available as flexible part-time study and distance learning options.
+Some HE institutions offer qualifications related to the charity and voluntary sector and these are often available as flexible part-time study and distance learning options.

-Opportunities for career development vary depending on the size of the charity and the budget available for staff training and development, the aims of the organisation and the determination, ability and willingness of the individual to learn.
+Opportunities for career development vary according to the size and aims of the charity you work for and the budget available for staff training and development.
+It will also depend on your own personal aims and determination.

-In larger charity and voluntary sector organisations, bigger budgets and larger remits often mean more travel, professional qualification opportunities and training prospects.
-There is usually a structured route of promotion.
+In larger charities and voluntary sector organisations, there is usually a structured route of promotion, and bigger budgets and larger remits often mean more travel, training and professional qualification opportunities.

-Although smaller charity and voluntary sector organisations often lack the same level of structure and resources, charity officers are exposed to various aspects of the organisation's work, can undertake multiple roles and can develop a wide range of skills and experience.
+Although smaller charities and voluntary sector organisations often lack the same level of structure and resources, being exposed to more aspects of the organisation's work and often being given a greater degree of responsibility may mean you can develop a greater range of skills and experience.